muratk5n/thirdwave/en/README.md

 ---

-Glad Google shares Gdelt files..
+Great that Google shares GDELT files..
 But is it AI?
-Sadly no..
-The task is excruciatingly simple, look at a text, figure out who did what to whom, where.
+Sadly no. The task is excruciatingly simple, look at a text, figure out who did what to whom, where.
 Yet GDT fails in these tasks at times that are laughable to a human...
 I look at the doc it clearly say attack was in
 N. Iraq.
 GDT assigns N. Syria.
 Attacker is IS, it says AFG, as in gov. You know the shit is SOTA.
 It's Google!
 Their *main job* is NLP.
 Yet SOTA aint good enough.